 Program and Performance Budgeting

-This learning initiative will be delivered as part of the ’’Strengthening Financial Management Functions of Line Ministries’’ project, which assists line ministries strengthen capacities for efficient delivery of their financial management functions (see www.cef-see.org/lineministries).
-It is funded by the World Bank’s SAFE Trust Fund (established by the EU and SECO).
-Complementary funding is provided by the Dutch and Slovene Ministries of Finance.
-UN Women will contribute in-kind sessions on GRB.
+This learning initiative was be delivered as part of the ’’Strengthening Financial Management Functions of Line Ministries’’ project, which assists line ministries strengthen capacities for efficient delivery of their financial management functions (see www.cef-see.org/lineministries).
+It was funded by the World Bank’s SAFE Trust Fund (established by the EU and SECO).
+Complementary funding was provided by the Dutch and Slovene Ministries of Finance.
+UN Women contributed in-kind sessions on GRB.

 Governments aim to ensure efficiency and effectiveness of public spending, while improving overall policy performance with different innovations.
 In this regard, arrangements, such as, program and performance and budgeting (PPB) are being introduced.